Foundation Bundle¶

 Common Issues¶

-Agent not responding or slow: - Check if task is too broad - provide more specific instructions - Review agent's tool access - ensure needed tools are available
+- Check if the task is too broad -- provide more specific instructions

 Search returning too many results:

-- Use more specific regex patterns with grep
+- Use more specific regex patterns with

-- Add file type filters with glob
+grep - Add file type filters with

 Getting Help¶